openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 * you can check that Cobbler is installed successfully by opening the following URL from your host machine:
     * http://fuel-pm/cobbler_web/ (u: cobbler, p: cobbler)
-* now you have a fully working instance of Cobbler. moreover, it is fully configured and capable of installing the chosen OS (CentOS 6.3, or RHEL 6.3) on target OpenStack nodes
+* now you have a fully working instance of Cobbler. moreover, it is fully configured and capable of installing the chosen OS (CentOS 6.3, RHEL 6.3, or Ubuntu 12.04) on target OpenStack nodes

 Deploying OpenStack